 For the twenty-third consecutive year, the Southeastern Michigan Science Fair returns to WCC March 12-13.
 The University of Michigan is cosponsoring the event.

-Editor’s note: This article is adapted from the Winter 2010 issue of WCC’s Career Focus magazine.
+Editor’s note: This article is an exclusive web preview for the Spring/Summer 2010 issue of WCC’s Career Focus magazine.

 This fall, the Ypsilanti Community Band will partner with WCC to provide a new opportunity for College students who are passionate about musical performance in the new Washtenaw Community Concert Band.

 In a WCC building off the beaten path are several large classrooms with cement floors and makeshift workbenches pushed up against the walls.
 In one space, boxes and bits of metal resembling an erector set are strewn across a 10-foot-by-10-foot mat.
 One by one, lanky teenagers in sweatshirts and jeans walk into the room to pick up where they left off before breaking for a noontime snack of pizza and pop.

 Want to transfer to a four-year school but don’t know where to start?
 WCC offers lots of resources to help you.